sgmurphy/wordpress-plugins/form-vibes/readme.txt

 = Can I export the form entries into CSV? =
 Yes, it's pretty simple; just click on the Quick Export option on the Form Vibes toolbar to download the submissions.

-= How can I report security bugs? =

-You can report security bugs through the Patchstack Vulnerability Disclosure Program.
-The Patchstack team help validate, triage and handle any security vulnerabilities.
-[Report a security vulnerability.](https://patchstack.com/database/vdp/form-vibes)

 == Screenshots ==

 1. **View Contact Form Submission**